Toyota Sienna years to avoid — most common problems

 The most notable recalls that deal with the issue include the 2014, 2017, and 2019 airbag recalls.

-Automatic transmission and impaired engine revs
+4. Automatic transmission and impaired engine revs

 Drivers of Toyota Sienna vehicles have also complained about impaired engine revs when compared to actual driving speed.
 It was the first sign that something was off with the automatic transmission, and there was more to it.

 The problem was mostly caused by a faulty transmission shift control cable that didn’t properly pair the driving situation with the displayed gear.
 In other words, the gear on the dashboard wasn’t always the gear that the car was in and this increased the risk of a collision.
-Another consequence of this problem was an improper park position lock that sometimes caused parked cars to roll over unless the handbrake has been lifted.
+The issue was also followed up by problems with the loss of power after slowing down, and a few other problems.

-Which Toyota Sienna years to avoid?
+Worst Toyota Sienna years to avoid

 First-generation Toyota Sienna (1999-2000 model years)